Operator Precedence |

-Calculations in the calculator are affected by the precedence order of operators within an expression.
-When combining multiple operators in a single expression, the calculator executes the operations according to a specific order.
+Calculations in the calculator follow a specific operator precedence order within expressions.
+When multiple operators are combined in a single expression, the calculator executes the operations according to the defined order of precedence.

-If an expression contains operators with equal precedence, the calculator evaluates them from left to right.
+If an expression contains operators with the same precedence level, the evaluation proceeds from left to right.

-For example, the expression 5 + 2 * 3 returns 11, as multiplication is performed before addition.
-However, (5 + 2) * 3 returns 21, as the operation within the parentheses is calculated first.
+▸ However, (5 + 2) × 3 returns 21, because the operation within the parentheses is calculated first.

 Order | Operator | Explanation |